-The City shall have the right to demote, discharge, reduce in pay, or suspend without pay for up to thirty (30) days, any employee for just cause.
+The City shall have the right to demote, discharge, reduce in pay, or suspend any employee for just cause.
+A suspension without pay shall be for a period of not less than five (5) nor more than thirty (30) working days.